esalminen/python-appium-webappdriver/README.md

 ## C# Project RPA_TestApp
 Is a simple C# test application for file `desktopdemo.py` where each of the UI buttons print different text to the middle of the form.
 Appium tests that the text is correct after pressing each of the four buttons.

-## How to use the Appium with Windows Forms application
+## How to use the Appium with Windows application
  #### The following table shows the mapping between the locators in Appium and Inspector.

     Appium WebDriver locator            Accessibility Insight / Inspect.exe property